Multicritical quantum sensors driven by symmetry-breaking: Introduction

-The cooperative quantum phenomena, such as quantum phase transitions in quantum many-body (QMB) systems, has turned out to be an extremely useful quantum resource for engineering new types of quantum sensors.
-Quantum criticality, in its various forms, have been utilized to attain HL limit, or for even realizing beyond HL limits.
-This includes symmetry-breaking second-order quantum phase transitions \cite{Zanardi2006,PhysRevB.77.245109,Zanardi2008,PhysRevA.78.042106,Gu2010,gammelmark2011phase,skotiniotis2015quantum,PhysRevX.8.021022,PhysRevA.99.042117,PhysRevLett.126.010502,huggins2021efficient,mirkhalaf2021criticality,di2023critical,PhysRevLett.130.240803,Mishra2021, Montenegro2021, Montenegro2022, Monika2023, Singh2024,Dooley2023,Montenegro2023,Gu2010, Pezze2019}, as well as symmetry-protected quantum phase transitions, such as localization transition \cite{He2023,Sahoo2024} and topological phase transition (TPT) \cite{PhysRevLett.120.250501,PhysRevLett.120.250501,PhysRevB.102.224401,PhysRevB.100.184417,PhysRevResearch.4.023144,PhysRevResearch.4.013133,Sarkar2022}, and non-Hermitian topological systems \cite{PhysRevLett.112.203901,PhysRevResearch.2.013058,PhysRevLett.125.180403,PhysRevResearch.4.013113}.
 There are two different key motivations for probing different kinds of quantum criticality - first, it is important to understand the basic ingredients leading to quantum-enhanced sensitivity, e.g. the role of gap closing or symmetry-breaking; secondly, there is a constant quest for identifying experimentally realizable QMB systems with super-Heisenberg scaling property characterized by large scaling exponent.
-It has been shown that the gap closing at criticality leads to a scaling of $F_q \sim L^{(2/\nu)}$, where $L$ is the system size, and the critical exponent $\nu$ characterizing the divergence of the correlation length (localization length) near the criticality in case of the second-order quantum phase transition (localization transition).
-Although there are many key aspects associated with quantum criticality, such as symmetry breaking, gap closing, long-range correlation, only the gap closing has been identified as the crucial ingredient for obtaining quantum enhanced sensitivity, implying $\nu < 2$.
+It has been shown that the gap closing at criticality leads to a scaling of $F_Q \sim L^{(2/\nu)}$, where $L$ is the system size, and the critical exponent $\nu$ characterizing the divergence of the correlation length (localization length) near the criticality in case of the second-order quantum phase transition (localization transition).
+Although there are many key aspects associated with quantum criticality, such as symmetry breaking, gap closing, long-range correlation, only the gap closing has been identified as the crucial ingredient for obtaining quantum-enhanced sensitivity, implying $\nu < 2$. { It remains unclear whether other critical properties, such as symmetry breaking, can independently provide quantum advantage.}